 Arctic Monkeys: First concert in London Astoria, 2005

 They sold out tickets in advance due to the high interest of the public in one limited single.
-When Arctic Monkeys arrived, someone has thrown a jar on the stage, and Alex Turner shouted: "If someone throws another damn jar, we will close the show!".
+When Arctic Monkeys arrived, someone threw a jar on the stage, and Alex Turner shouted: "If someone throws another damn jar, we will close the show!".
 No object has been thrown afterward.

 Radiohead: Glastonbury 1997